laidbackcoder/EssentialMQTT/README.md

 # EssentialMQTT
-An Easy to use Python module with just the essentials for working with MQTT.
+An easy to use Python module with just the essentials for working with MQTT.